 To get to the put-in point take State Road 60 east from Mitchell past Spring Mill State Park to County Road 400 E as it heads into Lawrenceport.
 Continue on through Lawrenceport to the state-owned public access.
 The car shuttle moves west through Lawrenceport to County Road 400 E. Go south on County Road 400 E to State Road 60.
 Continue on State Road 60 west to State Road 37.
 Proceed north on State Road 37 to the bridge.
 The take-out site is a state-owned public access site at the U.S. 50 and Indiana 37 bridge over the river, providing a boat ramp and ample parking.

 The 19.5-mile section between Williams Dam and Shoals take-out is a seven hour float.
-Camping is available at the Martin State Forest 2 miles east of Shoals on U.S. 50 and at Williams Dam, the put-in site.
+Camping is available at the Martin State Forest 2 miles east of Shoals on U.S. 50.

 Doctor assistance may be obtained in Bedford and Shoals.
 Hospital services are available in Bedford and Loogootee.

 The 16.8-mile section between shoals and Hindostan Falls is a 6½ hour float.
 The river meanders between heavily vegetated banks lined with maples, willows, sycamores and cottonwood trees.
 Camping is available at Martin State Forest east of Shoals two miles on U.S. 50.
 Hunting and fishing are permitted at Martin State Forest with fishing at Boggs Creek Recreation Area.